scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 arrays allows for efficient vectorized implementations of common Pandas operations like slicing, filtering, and aggregation.
-Slicing operations over a ``SpanArray`` produce a new ``SpanArray`` with views of the original ``SpanArray`` object's internal Numpy arrays, avoiding unneccessary copying of span data.
+Slicing operations over a ``SpanArray`` produce a new ``SpanArray`` with views of the original ``SpanArray`` object's internal NumPy arrays, avoiding unnecessary copying of span data.